 But that’s not the only one.
 Think of all the questions someone might have if they inherited a piece of real estate through probate.
 Most people don’t know the first thing they need to do in that situation.
 They will most likely turn to Google to find answers to their questions.
 You could easily be the realtor® that pops up with the answers to their questions.

-Once you become the real estate agent that provides them the answers they’re looking for, how likely is it they might turn to you to help them with their real estate transaction?
+Once you become the real estate agent that provides them the answers they’re looking for, how likely will they turn to you to help them with their real estate transaction?

 The benefit of being the online agent providing answers is you’re automatically building a “know, like, and trust” factor.
 You’re creating an online persona and brand.
 That’s going to bring more buyers and sellers to you organically than all the farming you can do in any neighborhood anywhere.